k8-scalar/k8-scalar/README.md

 # Relevant publications

-  * Eddy Truyen, Wito Delnat, Ansar Rafique, Dimitri Van Landuyt, Wouter Joosen, "K8-Scalar: A workbench to compare autoscalers for container-orchestrated database clusters", in Proceedings of the 13th International Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS 2018), Gothenburg, Sweden. ([pdf](../docs/seams_CR.pdf)).
+  * Eddy Truyen, Wito Delnat, Ansar Rafique, Dimitri Van Landuyt, Wouter Joosen, "K8-Scalar: A workbench to compare autoscalers for container-orchestrated database clusters", in Proceedings of the 13th International Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS 2018), Gothenburg, Sweden. ([pdf](../../tree/master/docs/seams_CR.pdf)).

 # Tutorial
 For this K8-Scalar 101, we will go over the steps to implement and evaluate elastic scaling policies in container-orchestrated database clusters using the Advanced Riemann-Based Autoscaler (ARBA).
 Furthermore, additional details about infrastructure and operation are appended.

+## (1) Setup a Kubernetes cluster, Helm and install the Heapster monitoring service

 The setup of a Kubernetes cluster depends on the underlying platform.
-The _infrastructure_ section provides some references to get started.
-If you just want to try out the tutorial on your local machine, then you can run directly the bash scripts that are provided by this tutorial.
-This tutorial installs [MiniKube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
+The [Infrastructure](./README.md#ii-infrastructure) section provides some information to setup a distributed cluster.
+This tutorial explains how to install [MiniKube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
+Minikube allows to setup a Kubernetes cluster with one worker node on your local machine.

-## (0) Prerequisites
+### Prerequisites

-**System requirements**
-  * Your local machine should support VT-x virtualization
-  * To run a minikube cluster, a VM with 1 *virtual* CPU core and 2GB *virtual* memory is sufficient but the cassandra instances will not fit.
-  * One local VM with minimally 2 virtual CPU cores and 4GB virtual memory must be able to run on your machine in order to run 1 Cassandra instance.
-A VM with 4 virtual CPU cores and 8GB virtual memory is required to run the entire tutorial with 2 Cassandra instances.

  **Disclaimer**
 This local minikube-based setup is not suitable for running scientific experiments.
 If you want accurate results for the example experiment on a single machine, your could try a minikube VM of 16 virtual CPU cores and 32 GB of virtual memory.
 But we have never tested this.
 Moreover Minikube only supports kubernetes clusters with one worker node (i.e. the minikube VM). it is better to run the different components of the K8-Scalar architecture on different VMs as illustrated in Section 3 of the related paper.
 See the __Infrastructure__ section at the end of this README file for some advice on how to control the placement of Pods across VMs.

+**System requirements**
+  * Your local machine should support VT-x virtualization
+  * To run a minikube cluster, a VM with 1 *virtual* CPU core and 2GB *virtual* memory is sufficient but the cassandra instances will not fit.
+  * One local VM with minimally 2 virtual CPU cores and 4GB virtual memory must be able to run on your machine in order to run 1 Cassandra instance.
+A VM with 4 virtual CPU cores and 8GB virtual memory is required to run the entire tutorial with 2 Cassandra instances.

 **Install git:**
   * MacOS: https://git-scm.com/download/mac